automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Garudimimus.md

 # Garudimimus
-## Description: A relative slowpoke compared to other ornithomimids.
+## A relative slowpoke compared to other ornithomimids.